 – Data relating to Support/College, Admin (Admin Afnic, Admin WIPO, Admin Accounting and Superadmin) and Expert accounts: Destruction upon resignation, removal or departure or later (i) with the express consent of the data subject, (ii) in the event of dispute or (iii) in fulfilment of legal obligations

 – Data relating to case files of Claimants, Holders, their representatives and, if applicable, the personal data of third parties: Data relating to a procedure are retained on a current basis by Afnic for a period of two months from the closure of the procedure when this is not followed by a judicial or extra-judicial procedure or any action instigated by or against Afnic.
 In the case of a judicial or extra-judicial procedure or a procedure instigated by Afnic against a respondent, the data relating to the procedure are retained by Afnic for the duration of the procedure and until the means of appeal are exhausted.
-Following the end of the processing on a current basis, data are retained, in archives, for five years before being destroyed.
+Following the end of the processing on a current basis, data are retained, in archives, for ten years before being destroyed.
 Data are not retained by the Experts or by the WIPO Centre.

 – Personal data of the Experts and other Participants in the procedure: Apart from the data published in the context of the publication of decisions handed down and advertising of the activity of the ADR: upon resignation, removal or departure or longer (i) with the express consent of the data subject, (ii) in the event of dispute or (iii) in fulfilment of legal obligations.